 - Insecticide Part 1, was the first portion of a PC game that was divided for publication.
 However, Part 2 was canceled due to the publisher GameCock being purchased by SouthPeak Games.
 A scaled-down version was released for the DS simply titled Insecticide, that includes most of the content that was planned for Part 2, but lacks the voice acting of the original PC version and the cinematics are just slideshows.
 To make up for this, the developers uploaded the cutscenes they made for the PC version on YouTube.

-- The PS and DS ports of the original Front Mission were released under title of Front Mission 1st.
+- The PlayStation and Nintendo DS ports of the original Front Mission were released under title of Front Mission 1st.

-- Subverted on a number of TV Tropes pages.
-When a page exists for a first game of a series of the same name, the page's title may be "Namespace.Series Installment 1".
+- Invoked by necessity on a number of TV Tropes pages.
+When a page exists for a first game of a series of the same name, the page's title may be "Namespace.Series Installment 1" (or roman number "I", in some rare cases).